MultiSafepay/docs/content/payments/methods/pay-later/klarna/integration-and-testing.md

 **Receive an invoice**

-You can only test the invoice process in your live MultiSafepay account.
+You can only test the invoice process in your MultiSafepay live account.
 To do this, change the order status to **Shipped**.

 ---

 **Note:** You can't test:

-- Receiving a successful payment notification from Klarna
+- Receiving successful payment notifications from Klarna
-- Changing the transaction status from **Uncleared** to **Completed**, except for refunds
+- Changing transaction statuses from **Uncleared** to **Completed**, except for refunds
+- Sending redirect API requests

 {{< /details >}}